manshuv/servicenow-notes/docs/acl.md

 As long as you have the address of the place, you can go to the place, and use the Wifi.

+## What will you learn in this Youtube video?

+1. You will first learn where to look for the ACLs.
+2. You will learn how to create ACLs for a custom table.
+3. How to give read access to a table.
+4. How to give write access to a table.
+5. How to give create access to a table.
+6. How to give read access to a specific field on a table.
+7. How to give write access to a specific field on a table.

 When you create a custom table -- it will create four ACLs for you:

 - Read